 •no fish food that contains terrestrial animal parts

 As we develop this Certification process further, get our Certification Board in place and complete our Aquaganic Certification website, which is parked at www.certifiedaquaganic.com we will undoubtedly adjust these or add more requirements for Aquaponics Food Growing companies to become certified with the Aquaganic™ Certification Label.

 1. Fish meal is not only used in fish feed.
 It’s also being used in swine, poultry and even pet food.
 No one has been arguing that we stop eating pork or chicken or that we stop feeding our pets to save fish.
 Nevertheless, we know we have to start taking drastic measures to save the ocean’s fish.
 Because the aquaculture industry has been receiving so much negative criticism due to its more obvious use of fish meal in their food products, that industry is running extensive research to find an alternative to fish meal for fish food.
-Right now there are fish food products on the market that do not use fish meal; and at Aquaponics USA, we are selling one of those organic fish food products on our Fish Food page.
-It won’t be long before the research pays off; and we’ll have several choices of high quality fish food that use reduced amounts of fish meal or none at all available thanks to the aquaculture industry.
+Right now there does not seem to be a suitable product on the market with that requirement.
+But it won’t be long before the research pays off; and we’ll have several choices of high quality fish food that use reduced amounts of fish meal or none at all available thanks to the aquaculture industry.

 2. One fourth of the fish used for fish meal comes from the inedible trimmings off of fish that has been processed for eating.
 In other words, one quarter of the fish used for fish meal comes from fish that have been harvested from the sea for the purpose of human consumption.